SimulatedGREG/electron-vue/docs/using_the_file_structure.md

 ```
 ...where both `<routePath>` and `<routeName>` are variables.
 These routes are imported to `app/src/renderer/main.js` and are then attached to the component tree using the `<router-view></router-view>` directive in `app/src/renderer/App.vue`.

-#### Notice
+##### Notice
 When using `vue-router`, refrain from using [**HTML5 History Mode**](http://router.vuejs.org/en/essentials/history-mode.html).
 This mode is strictly meant for serving files over the `http` protocol and does not work properly with the `file` protocol that electron serves files with.
 The default `hash` mode is what you will need.

 ### vuex modules
-Describing vuex is not the easiest thing to do, so please read [this](http://vuex.vuejs.org/en/intro.html) for a better understanding of what problem it tries to solve and how it works.
+Describing `vuex` is not the easiest thing to do, so please read [this](http://vuex.vuejs.org/en/intro.html) for a better understanding of what problem it tries to solve and how it works.

-electron-vue takes advantage of vuex's module structure to create multiple data stores and are saved in `app/src/renderer/vuex/modules`.
+electron-vue takes advantage of `vuex`'s module structure to create multiple data stores and are saved in `app/src/renderer/vuex/modules`.

 Having multiple data stores can be great for organization, but can also be annoying to have to import each and every one.
-But don't fret, as `app/src/vuex/modules/index.js` does the dirty work for us!
+But don't fret, as `app/src/renderer/vuex/modules/index.js` does the dirty work for us!
 This little script let's `app/src/renderer/vuex/store.js` import all of our modules in one-shot.

 ## Using Static assets
 Sometimes your don't want webpack to bundle some of your assets.
 Let's say you have a large sprite collection, but your app loads the images in on-demand.
 You don't want webpack to bundle every single sprite if only a few might be used at a time.